santolucito/CPSC112-game/README.md

 Great, now you can play the game!
 There is only one (major) problem left.
 If you run out of moves you are just stuck.
 In fact the initial board could even be generated in such a way that there are no solutions right from the beginning.
 We certainly don't want that.

-have you noticed that "Hint" button in the game?
+Have you noticed that "Hint" button in the game?
 It would be nice if it actually worked too.
 When we click that button, all the squares that can be swapped to create a match should be highlighted.
-We have taken car of the highlighting, you just need to implement the "findSolutions" method so that it returns a list of all the squares that could be swapped.
+We have taken care of the highlighting, you just need to implement the "findSolutions" method so that it returns a list of all the squares that could be swapped.

 We will write this function that finds solutions by swapping every square in every direction and checking to see if it makes a match (this is again a "brute force" approach).
 Notice that we don't know how big how list of solutions is going to be when we start.
 That means we can reuse our expandArray function from the last part.